 On the following page, about half way down, there is an excellent visual representation of this entitled VISUAL EXAMPLE: APERTURE VS. PIXEL SIZE.

-Choose a camera with a small sensor (similar to the X5) such as the Canon Powershot G1X and then play with the apertures.
-You will see that whilst f4 (f8 35mm equivalent) still gives quality images as the light is kept within the boundaries of the pixels, when you move to f5.6 (f11 35mm equivalent), that light starts to bleed into the adjacent pixels.
+Choose a camera with a small sensor (similar to the X5) such as the Canon Powershot G1X.
+Then play with the apertures.
+You will see that whilst f4 (f8 35mm equivalent) still gives quality images as the light is kept within the boundaries of the pixels.
+When you move to f5.6 (f11 35mm equivalent), that light starts to bleed into the adjacent pixels.

 Go to f16 or f22 and you could start to see problems.

 Holy Grail of Apertures